stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

-Participants should check the state of the other participant's escrow account after the formation transaction is submitted to ensure the state is as expected.Participants may wish to reduce their exposure to griefing by making deposits of initial contributions after formation.
+Participants should check the state of the other participant's escrow account after the formation transaction is submitted to ensure the state is as expected.
+Participants may wish to reduce their exposure to griefing by making deposits of initial contributions after formation.
 See [Security](#Security).

 It is critical that signatures for F are exchanged after C_i and D_i because F